Iraqi Interim Government: The law and the head of government

 The government's head of government was Prime Minister Iyad Allawi and his deputy was the influential and charismatic Barham Salih.
 The ceremonial head of state was President Ghazi Mashal Ajil al-Yawer.
-They were all sworn in at a second and more public ceremony on June 28, 2004, shortly after the small private one at which L. Paul Bremer, the Coalition Provisional Authority's administrator, formally gave chief justice Midhat Mahmoud the legal documents instituting the hand-over.

 Absent a permanent constitution, the new government operated under the Law of Administration for the State of Iraq for the Transitional Period.

 Allawi was a former member of the Iraq Interim Governing Council and was chosen by the council to be the Interim Prime Minister of Iraq to govern the country beginning with the United States' handover of sovereignty (June 28, 2004) until national elections, scheduled for early 2005.
 Although many believe the decision was reached largely on the advice of United Nations special envoy to Iraq, Lakhdar Brahimi, the New York Times reported that Brahimi only endorsed him reluctantly after pressure from U.S. officials, including Paul Bremer, the former US Iraqi Administrator.
 Two weeks later, Brahimi announced his resignation, due to "great difficulties and frustration."
 Allawi is often described as a moderate Shia (a member of Iraq's majority faith) chosen for his secular background and ties to the United States.
 However, his image has been undermined with the media suggesting that Allawi was Washington's puppet.